This article was updated in November 2022.

 - TIP: It is helpful to identify several key competitors.
 Then conduct a review of their ESG efforts and ESG topics, particularly if this report is your inaugural sustainability report or ESG report.

-Select a Disclosure Framework or Frameworks
+STEP 2: Select a Disclosure Framework or Frameworks

 Next, select a reporting framework or set of frameworks that makes sense for your organization as well as disclosures associated with them.
 According to a recent report by the Government & Accountability Institute, some of the most commonly used frameworks and disclosure standards include: